resendislab/MEXT2D_Networks/README.md

 This repository contains all the code to implement all examples showed in our paper:

-The gut microbiota and the progression of preT2D to T2D are linked to keystone taxa in Mexican cohort study: A multidimensional perspective on microbial ecology
+A network perspective on the ecology of gut microbiota and progression of Type 2 Diabetes: linkages to keystone taxa in a Mexican cohort

 ## Data